wouterpeere/GHEtool/README.md

-# borefieldSizing: A open-source sizing tool for borefields for Python
+# borefield: A open-source tool for borefields for Python

-## What is *borefieldSizing*?
+## What is *borefield*?
-*borefieldSizing* is a Python module for the sizing of borefields given a certain load.
-It calculates the depth of the borefield, based on the borehole configuration, ground parameters and a monthly load profile.
-The values for rectangular fields (up to 20x20) are precalculated.
+*borefield* is a Python module for both the sizing of geothermal borefields and plotting the temperature profile of the ground.
+It can calculate the required depth of the borefield, based on the borehole configuration, ground parameters, a monthly load profile and a temperature limitation.
+Also given a load and a certain field, it can plot the temperature profile.